Interface superconductivity in FeSe thin films on SrTiO$_3$grown by the PLD technique: Introduction

-In contrast to the ARPES results, resistivity measurements reported a \Tconset of 40--45 K \cite{Wang_2012, Pedersen_2020, Faeth_2021} and a much lower zero-resistance temperature (\Tczero), and these are lower than those of electron-doped FeSe systems \cite{Shikama_2020,Shikama_2021}.
+In contrast to the ARPES results, resistivity measurements reported a \Tconset of 40--45 K \cite{Wang_2012, Pedersen_2020, Faeth_2021} and a much lower zero-resistance temperature (\Tczero$\!$), and these are lower than those of electron-doped FeSe systems \cite{Shikama_2020,Shikama_2021}.
 This discrepancy in the reported values of \Tc observed by different measurement techniques suggests that the exact feature of interface superconductivity in FeSe/STO is still far from being fully understood.
 Therefore, a more detailed investigation of the interfacial effects is essential.
 In this context, the artificial control of the interface is a promising approach.
 For feasible control of the interface, pulsed laser deposition (PLD) has advantages in fabricating various heterostructures at low cost because different materials can be deposited by simply switching the target materials.
 However, all studies on the interface superconductivity of FeSe published so far were performed using the molecular beam epitaxy (MBE) technique.
 This is because it is difficult to grow high-quality thin films of compounds that contain highly volatile Se using other growth techniques.
 Indeed, none of the previous studies by PLD succeeded in fabricating FeSe films that exhibited the interface superconductivity.

 In this paper, we report the successful growth of FeSe/STO which exhibits interface superconductivity, using the PLD technique for the first time.
-We fabricate 7--25-nm-thick FeSe films on atomically flat STO substrates.
-The grown films exhibit a \Tconset higher than 20 K, which is much higher than that of bulk FeSe \cite{Hsu_2008}.
-The enhanced \Tc cannot be explained in terms of the in-plane strain effect on the bulk superconductivity of FeSe \cite{Feng_2018, Nabeshima_2018,Ghini_2021,Nakajima_2021}. \Tc increases with decreasing film thickness, which is in good agreement with those reported for MBE-grown FeSe/STO \cite{Wang_2015, Zhao_2018}.
+We fabricate 5--30-nm-thick FeSe films on atomically flat STO substrates.
+The grown films exhibit a \Tconset higher than 19 K, which is much higher than that of bulk FeSe \cite{Hsu_2008}.
+The enhanced \Tc cannot be explained in terms of the in-plane strain effect on the bulk superconductivity of FeSe \cite{Feng_2018, Nabeshima_2018,Ghini_2021,Nakajima_2021}.
+Except for films thinner than 10 nm, \Tc increases with decreasing film thickness.
+This thickness dependence of \Tc is in good agreement with those reported for MBE-grown FeSe/STO \cite{Wang_2015, Zhao_2018}.
 These results suggest that we realized interface superconductivity in FeSe/STO, grown using the PLD technique for the first time.